Session 1: End-of-Life Research and People with Intellectual and Developmental Disability

 More and more adults with an intellectual disability are now living beyond the average retirement age.
 This session looks into research findings about transitioning to retirement from paid work, and beyond.

 Session 3: TEL: A Free Online Resource on End-of-Life and People with Intellectual Disability (ID)

 This workshop will present an overview of how to teach people with ID about end-of-life.
-The session will focus on a demonstration of how to use the free online resource Talking End of Life…with people with intellectual disability (TEL) https://www.caresearch.com.au/TEL/ TEL features many short videos of real people with ID and disability support staff.
-These videos will be used to illustrate end-of-life issues and to demonstrate a range of teaching methods for use in everyday natural contexts.
+The session will focus on a demonstration of a free online resource featuring short videos with real people with ID, and disability support staff.

 Dr. Roger J. Stancliffe is an Australian researcher in the intellectual and developmental disability field.
 He leads the Disability Services stream at the University of Sydney’s Centre for Disability Research and Policy.